-First, you’ll have to sign in at GED.com If you completed the computer-formatted GED exam from January 1, 2014, you will be asked to log in to your account.
+I’ll repeat what I said above.
+First, you’ll have to sign in at GED.com.
+If you completed the computer-formatted GED test after January 1, 2014, you will be asked to log in to your account.

-If you completed the paper-based GED exam prior to January 1, 2014, you’ll have to go to the “Transcript Request Page” and indicate in what state you took the GED exam.
+If you completed the paper-based GED exam prior to January 1, 2014, you’ll have to go to the ‘Transcript Request Page’ and indicate in what state you took the GED exam.
 Then on the next screen, you can sign in.
-If you need to create an account, you’ll have to go to page “Register for an Account”.
+If you need to create an account, you’ll have to go to the page ‘Register for an Account.